Lakea771/VibeSpace-Project/README.md

 MongoDB or MySQL for data storage (adjust based on your actual stack) Schema design to accommodate user profiles, posts, likes, comments, and more.
 Authentication:
-[Insert method, e.g., JWT for token-based authentication or OAuth for third-party logins like Google/Facebook].
+Phone/email JWT for token-based authentication or OAuth for third-party logins like Google/Facebook].
 Real-Time Features:
 WebSockets (or another real-time technology) for notifications and live updates.
 Installation